grafeas/grafeas.github.io/_docs/concepts/what-is-grafeas/overview.md

 separate projects than those where notes are created.

 Write access to occurrences should only be granted to users who have access to link a note to the occurrence.
-Any users can have read access to occurrences.
+Any user can have read access to occurrences.

-### Resource URLs
+## Resource URLs

 A _resource URL_ is a unique URL for the resource to which a given occurrence applies.
-Common examples of resources are containers, Virtual Machine (VM) images, or JAR files.
-Component resource URLs must be unique per resource and immutable.
+Common examples of resources are container images, Virtual Machine (VM) images, or JAR files.
+Resource URLs must be unique per resource and immutable.
 This ensures that each occurrence is always associated with exactly one component.
 If using resources that cannot be made immutable, you must append a timestamp.
-Where possible, use content addressable resource URLs.
+Where possible, use content-addressable resource URLs.

 The following table provides examples of possible resource URLs for several component types: